 In the evening we have arranged a private cruise to one of the most beautiful fjords in the world, Hjorundfjorden, departing from the hotel’s private jetty.
 Surrounded by majestic mountains, cruise along the fjord enjoying some of Norway’s most wonderful scenery.
-Disembark in Oye and walk up to the historic and lovely Hotel Union.
-After learning about the history indulge in a delicious dinner.
+We will be stopping at a local resturant for dinner by the water. .
 Then return to the hotel again by boat in the late evening.
 As it is midsummer it doesn’t get dark.
 Mileage: own

 Drive a circular tour north to the Atlantic Road.
 Head up to Molde and then to the coast where the 8km-long Atlantic Road zig-zags across low bridges that jut out over the sea, linking the islands and skerries.
 The Hustadvika is an infamous stretch of ocean and when in storm it is truly dramatic.
 In calmer weather you might spot whales and seals.
 Return to the hotel for dinner.